 If you’ve been laid off, had hours cut, or can’t work due to illness, stay-at-home, or caring for your loved ones (including kids who can no longer go to school or daycare), these financial resources may be available to you:

 - –Federal CARES Act will send $1,200 tax rebates to individuals, plus $500 per qualifying child 16 or under.
 Amount phases out if you made over $75,000 separate or $150,000 joint.
-If IRS already has your bank account info, will direct deposit within approx 3 weeks
+If IRS already has your bank account info, will direct deposit within approx 3 weeks.
+Check the status of your rebate here.

 - –You may be eligible for unemployment insurance if you’ve been terminated, had your hours cut, or if you’re self-employed.
-The federal CARES act also mandated an additional $600 and extra weeks of benefits on top of what you would have received from California.
+The federal CARES act also mandated an additional $600 and extra weeks of benefits on top of what you would have received from California, which is now available.
 Info and apply at the EDD: https://www.edd.ca.gov/about_edd/coronavirus-2019.htm

 - —California paid sick leave: the state of California and some cities require paid sick leave.
 You will have already accrued this.
 It is available only if you’ve worked at your job for 90 days.
 You may use this if you’re sick or if you have to stay home due to stay-at-home and are unable to work because of it.